Take part in research

 People in the trial will have regular medication monitoring with their care team throughout the trial.

-The research team would meet with individuals at 3, 6, 9 and 12 months into the trial.
+The research team would meet with people taking part in the trial at 3, 6, 9 and 12 months into the trial.
 These visits will last around an hour.
 During these visits, those taking part will be asked to repeat some of the interviews and self-reported questionnaires that they completed at the start of the trial.

 When somebody with bipolar disorder experiences depression, it can be difficult to treat.
 Depression in bipolar disorder responds differently to psychological interventions than depression in people who have never experienced mania or hypomania.
 Currently there is limited evidence for the use of antidepressants in bipolar disorder.